primiano/perfetto-docs/docs/design-docs/continuous-integration.md

 # Perfetto CI design document

-This CI is used on-top (not in replacement of) AOSP's TreeHugger.
+This CI is used on-top of (not in replacement of) AOSP's TreeHugger.
 It gives early testing signals and coverage on other OSes and older Android devices not supported by TreeHugger.